Basil A. Paterson

+Early life and education

 Paterson was born in Harlem on April 27, 1926, the son of Leonard James and Evangeline Alicia (Rondon) Paterson.
 His father was born on the island of Carriacou in the Grenadines and arrived in New York City aboard the S.S.
 Vestris on May 16, 1917.
 His mother was born in Kingston, Jamaica and arrived in Philadelphia on September 9, 1919, aboard the S.S.
 Vestnorge (with a final destination of New York City).
-A stenographer by profession, the former Miss Rondon once served as a secretary for Marcus Garvey.
+A stenographer by profession, she once served as a secretary for Marcus Garvey.

 In 1942, at the age of 16, Paterson graduated from De Witt Clinton High School in the Bronx.
-He was shaped by his experiences with racism early on.
+He was shaped by his early experiences with racism.
 "I got out of high school when I was 16," Paterson told The New York Times columnist Bob Herbert, "and the first real job I had was with a wholesale house in the old Port Authority building, down on 18th Street.
 We'd pack and load these trucks that went up and down in huge elevators.
 Every year there would be a Christmas party for the employees at some local hotel.
 Those of us who worked in the shipping department were black.
 We got paid not to go to the party."

-Education

 Paterson attended college at St. John's University, but his studies were interrupted by a two-year stint in the U.S. Army during World War II.
 After serving honorably, he returned to St. John's to complete his undergraduate studies.
 While there, he was active in social and community service organizations including the Kappa Alpha Psi fraternity—where he joined the ranks of the Omicron chapter of New York (now at Columbia University) in 1947.
 Paterson graduated with a B.S. degree in biology in 1948.
 He was later admitted to St. John's University Law School, where he received a Juris Doctor degree in 1951.

 Political career

-Harlem Clubhouse
+'Harlem Clubhouse'

-Paterson became involved in Democrat politics in Harlem in the 1950s.
-Along with former Mayor David Dinkins, Manhattan Borough President Percy Sutton, and Congressman Charles Rangel, he was a leader of the influential Gang of Four (also known as the "Harlem Clubhouse").
+Paterson became involved in Democratic politics in Harlem in the 1950s.
+He was elected head of the NAACP in 1964, which was widely recognized as the prelude to a political career.
+Along with former Mayor David Dinkins, Manhattan Borough President Percy Sutton, and Congressman Charles Rangel, he was a leader of the influential Gang of Four (also known as the "Harlem Clubhouse") in the 1960s.
+Their influence waned in the 1990s, as blacks left Harlem.

 New York State Senate

 Paterson was elected to the New York State Senate in 1966 and represented the Upper West Side and Harlem in the 176th, 177th and 178th New York State Legislatures.
 While in office, he played a key role in preventing Columbia University from building a gym in Morningside Park.
+In the Senate he supported special education, reform of the state's divorce laws and other progressive measures.
+He also was an early supporter of liberalized abortion laws despite his Catholic faith.